finmath/finmath-lib/src/site/markdown/gettingstarted.md

 The main library code is available in the folder src/main/java.

-There some unit test available under the folder src/test/java.
+There are some unit test available under the folder src/test/java.
 In Eclipse right click on any class file in src/test/java and select

 * Run As -> JUnit Test

 to run the test.

 ### Creating your own project